Original Publication Date: 2009

 The feline hero of Gwen Cooper’s memoir Homer’s Odyssey: A Fearless Feline Tale, or How I Learned About Love and Life with a Blind Wonder Cat, is a blind kitten.

 He is brought to a veterinarian’s office with a very bad eye infection.
-His eyes are removed, and they set about finding Homer a forever home.
+His eyes are removed, and they set about finding him a forever home.

 Homer Is A Blind Cat Who Needs A Home